AliBeltran/AliBeltran/README.md

 ### 🔭 Currently Working On

-**Satellite Agriculture Monitor**
+**Satellite Intelligence for Agriculture*

-A Python project exploring how satellite imagery can be used to monitor vegetation and agricultural landscapes.
+A system that takes satellite imagery + weather + agricultural data and produces a field-level agricultural intelligence report

 ### 🛠️ Technologies